-Candidates who are interested in applying for KAS 2020 exam, can read the complete syllabus from here.
-Here we have discussed the KAS Syllabus 2020 in detail for all the aspirants of Kerala Administrative Service (KAS) Exam.
+Candidates who are interested in applying for KAS 2023 exam, can read the complete syllabus here.
+Here we have discussed the Kerala PSC KAS Syllabus 2023 in detail for all the aspirants of the Kerala Administrative Service (KAS) Exam.

 Like any other PSC Exams, Kerala PSC KAS Exam is conducted in three phases as given below.
 Two written exams and one interview.